Sovereign Gold Bond vs Physical Gold: What Should You Invest In?

 Difficulties related to storage and security

 With the ownership of physical gold comes great responsibility for storage and security.
 There is always a risk of theft or burglary.
-If you purchase a large amount of gold, you need to store it in your home securely and keep it away from prying eyes.
+If you purchase a large amount of gold, you must store it securely in your home and keep it away from prying eyes.

 Losses while selling

-When you purchase a gold ornament, you need to pay the “making charges” along with the cost of gold based on the total weight.
+When you purchase a gold ornament, you must pay the “making charges” and the cost of gold based on the total weight.
 However, while selling, you only get the price based on the weight.
 You will not be compensated for making charges.

 No interest paid

 You do not earn any interest on the physical gold you own.
 The profit entirely depends upon the increase in gold prices over time.
-Moreover, there is the possibility of a decrease in prices over time as well.
+Moreover, there is also the possibility of a decrease in prices over time.
 In this case, if you compare sovereign gold bonds and physical gold, you will get a fixed interest rate of 2.5% if you invest in sovereign gold bonds at any time.

 Also Read: Sovereign Gold Bond Scheme– Things to Know